The plan to boycott Chinese imports is neither practical nor is it in the Indian national interest.

 Impractical, at best.
 Impossible, in reality

 Even if we wanted to, it is nearly impossible to keep China out of our daily lives.
 There’s a little bit of China in every product we consume.
 Ironically, the laptops and mobile phones that we use to forward the message to boycott Chinese goods are made in China itself.
-The modern day production process is complex and interconnected.
+The modern-day production process is complex and interconnected.
 Every good that we use has different components from various countries.
-Take the mobile phones: it will have some rare earth elements from China, uses the labour and land from China, has investment and capital from the US or an European country, has entrepreneurship from Japan or Korea, and it finally, might use software made in India.
+Take the mobile phones: it will have some rare earth elements from China, uses the labour and land from China, has investment and capital from the US or a European country, has entrepreneurship from Japan or Korea, and it finally, might use software made in India.
 Thus, it is impossible to isolate any country and boycott its products.

-It is also important to understand that this kind of consumer boycott movements is hardly new or unique.
+It is also important to understand that this kind of consumer boycott movement is hardly new or unique.
 It has been tried and it has failed many times in the world previously.
 China itself tried to boycott all Japanese products in the early 1930s to protest against Japanese colonisation.
 The US consumer forums tried to boycott French goods in 2003 to protest against France declining to send troops to Iraq post 9/11.
 Ghanians boycotted European goods; Jamaicans boycotted goods made from Trinidad and Tobago; Russians boycotted European agricultural products, etc. The list goes on.
 The only common thing between all these various events is that none of the boycotts were successful in their mission.
 It all failed and dissipated within a few weeks and the reason for that is always simple: economics.
 To understand why the boycott movements started, we have to understand why the countries imported these goods in the first place.
 We have to realise why India is so heavily dependent on China for imports.

 Why does India rely so heavily on China for its imports?
 The answer lies in practical economics.
 China can produce many of these goods cheaper and more efficiently than India can.
 Thus, the average consumer, who is price conscious, does not really care whether the products are made in China or in Eritrea, as long as he gets the best goods for the cheapest price.
 The only practical way to boycott Chinese goods is to deploy an import-substitution method and produce alternatives at home, which is far from ideal.
 If we as a nation would want to boycott Chinese goods, we would be traveling back in time to the autarkic nation that we were post-independence and this would effectively harm overall social welfare.
 We tried import substitution methods in the 1960s and 1970s and our rate of economic growth was low and stagnant for a long period.
-Basic economic theory tells us that each nation will produce the goods that it has a comparative advantage in and then trade it for goods with other countries.
+Basic economic theory tells us that each nation will produce the goods that it has a comparative advantage in and then trade them for goods with other countries.

 If India were to try and make all the products that we currently import from China at home, it would involve a considerable reallocation of our resources from productive to unproductive uses.
 Immediately, the range of products available as a choice to the consumer would diminish, the quality of the products would be worse and the prices would be higher.
 The welfare gains from trade would be wiped out and the cost of all the products would become considerably higher and the retailer and the consumer who relied on cheaper imports would suffer.